PixelAlphas/pixelalphas.github.io/assets/docs/about-me.md

+> **Keep in mind, that this page will get updated in the future as it still missing some infos and stuff that i don't fully remember yet...**

 Greetings, I'm Harlow! ( Aka Arxance/Arcdustry or PixelAlphas )
 <br><br>
 My pronounce are usually **They/Them** as i'm Non-binary.
 Though i don't really mind being mispronounced and often time don't really interact with others.<br>